epomatti/mssql-dotnet-bulk-update/README.md

 dotnet run
 ```

-The console app users [bulk insert] to create the registries.
+The console app will use bulk update to create the data.

 ---